ericjanto/notes-publisher/content/notes/iaml-lecture.md

       $$\bf{d}_t=\beta*\bf{d}_{t-1} + (1-\beta)\eta\nabla E(\bf{w}_t)$$
       - The direction we're moving is some parameter $\beta$ times the direction we have moved before $\bf{d}_{t-1}$ plus $1-\beta$ times the direction the gradient tells you you should be moving into
-      - So if we set $\beta=9$ that'd mean that we pay $9$ times more attention to how we moved previously as you are to the current gradient input
+      - So if we set $\beta=9$ that'd mean that we pay $9$ times more attention to how we moved previously as to the current gradient input
       - This works because the bottom of the valley gets augmented by previous move components
     - Though now you have to set both $\eta$ and $\beta$.
 Can be difficult and irritating
   - Highly curved error surface